AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

-# Starting out Your Own Bot
+# Starting out Your Own t-Bot

-## Step 1: Using an Existing Bot as a Starting Point
+## Step 1: Using an Existing t-Bot as a Starting Point

 Now is a good time to sit and think about your trading strategy.
 Do you have one?